ChanceDurr/chancedurr.github.io/_posts/2020-02-10-lambda-treasure.md

 ### What is the project about

-During the week we were given to work on this, were supposed to catch as many Golden Snitches as possible.
+During the week we were given to work on this, we were supposed to catch as many Golden Snitches as possible.

 In order to catch a Golden Snitch, you have to be able to get to the Dark World.